-Direct equity investments.
-We also seek direct investments in private companies.
-There is a large market among emerging private companies for equity capital investments.
-Many of these companies, particularly within the technology sector, lack the necessary cash flows to sustain substantial amounts of debt, and therefore have viewed equity capital as a more attractive long-term financing tool.
-We seek to be a source of such equity capital as a means of investing in these companies and look for opportunities to invest alongside other private equity and venture capital investors with whom we have established relationships.
+Focus on direct equity investments.
+Although we primarily utilize private secondary market transactions to acquire our investments, we may also invest directly in certain of our portfolio companies from time to time.
+There is a large, underserved market among venture capital-backed, rapidly growing emerging non-public companies for equity capital investments.
+Many of these companies, particularly within the technology-related sector, lack the necessary cash flows to sustain substantial amounts of debt, and therefore have viewed equity capital as a more attractive long-term financing tool.
+As a result, growing privately held companies have historically relied upon the IPO market to raise additional equity capital.